 This case was significant in relaxing the conditions for public employment for transgender persons.
-In addition, the Court emphasised the social exclusion and oppression faced by transgender persons which limits their
+In addition, the Court emphasised the social exclusion and oppression faced by transgender persons which limits their access to opportunities.

 Rano v.
 State of Uttarakhand

 Pallabi Chakraborty v.
 State of West Bengal